wppbav/bavapi-sdk-python/docs/getting-started/reference-classes.md

 To generate these reference classes, there are two options for authenticating your requests:

 - Specify the Fount API token via the `-t`/`--token` argument
-- Use a `.env` file to store your Fount API token and install `python-dotenv` to read the file into your environment.
+- Use a `.env` file to store your Fount API token as the `BAV_API_KEY` environment variable, and install `python-dotenv` to read the file into your environment.
 See the [Authentication](authentication.md#recommended-way-to-manage-api-keys) section for more info.

 To generate the reference files, run the following command: